adamjmoon/testabul/src/async/ex5-rx-observable-sequence/README.md

 # Instructions

-1. You'll do the same thing as the previous exercise(s), but now you should use asynquence.
+1. You'll do the same thing as the previous exercise(s), but now use Rx observable sequence with fakeAjax-promise

 2. Expected behavior:
 	- Request all 3 files at the same time (in "parallel").